romanov-egor/mdt/README.md

 # My Daily Tasks
 This project contains application for personal tasks management

 **Be careful!
-This project uses HSQLDB!
+This project uses Hypersonic 2!
 It will try to create database files under D:/Work/MyDailyTasks-project/mdt/data/mdt-database during runtime!
 To change this path, go to src\main\resources\configuration\main.xml, rewrite path and rebuild**